 Are gluten-free products more expensive?

-What are some safe gluten-free snack options?
+What are safe gluten-free snack options?